rainbunny/pg-extensions/README.md

 type executeQuery = <T>(query: DbQuery) => Promise<T[]>;
 ```

 You may query a table.
-It can use named parameters and resolve the problem of camelCase property name in the query result.
+It can use named parameters and resolve the problem `camelCase` property name in the query result.

 ```typescript
 const result = await pool.executeQuery({